-When I visited Singapore last December 2022, I was shocked at how high the prices were compared to other countries in Southeast Asia.
-This shouldn’t deter you from visiting the island-city-state, however, as it has an eclectic mixture of man-made superstructures, colorful districts, amazing cuisine, and gorgeous nature-filled spaces.
+Because while Singapore is without a doubt one of Southeast Asia’s top tourist destinations, it’s also one of the most expensive destinations in the world to visit.
+This, however, shouldn’t deter you from visiting the island-city-state as it has an eclectic mixture of man-made superstructures, colorful districts, amazing cuisine, and gorgeous nature-filled spaces.

 Book Flights on Budget Airlines from Other Southeast Asian Destinations

-If you’re planning on going to Singapore, especially if you’re coming from outside Southeast Asia, then it would be in your best interest to travel to more than one place within Southeast Asia in addition to Singapore.
+If you’re planning on going to Singapore, especially if you’re coming from outside Southeast Asia, then it would be in your budget’s best interest to travel to more than one place within Southeast Asia in addition to Singapore.
 This will allow you to use budget airlines to travel to and from Singapore while also visiting other nearby destinations.

 Singapore’s Changi airport is a world hub for air travel, and you can find multiple budget airlines with flights to Singapore from almost anywhere in Southeast Asia, such as Air Asia, Cebu Pacific, and Singapore’s very own Scoot!
 You can save a ton of money by booking with these no-frills airlines.
 I always recommend checking Skyscanner to find the cheapest flights possible.